 The second method implies replacing your current account with a new administrator account.
 Let’s take a look at both of these methods below.

-How to change user folder name in Windows 10
+How to change the user folder name in Windows 10

 Creating a new Administrator account